-The additional delinquency will cause your credit scores to take another hit, and the revised delinquency date gives the collection agency a longer time to pursue the debt.
+The additional delinquency will cause your credit scores to take another hit, and the revised delinquency date gives them a longer time to pursue the debt.

 While this type of “re-aging” is illegal, there is no simple way for the average consumer to get immediate relief from this type of unfair practice.
 But you can take steps to prevent further damage to your score and avoid reopening the statute of limitations.

-If you’ve made a payment on one of these “re-aged” debts, it can be almost impossible to have the matter corrected, as the payment automatically renews the time that the debt remains on your credit report!
+If you’ve made a payment on one of these “re-aged” debts, it can be almost impossible to have the matter corrected.
+This is because the payment automatically renews the time that the debt remains on your credit report!

 This means a payment to a collection agency can leave you with a delinquent debt that cannot be removed for another 7 to 10 years if it is not paid off.

-It also reopens the statute of limitations on the amount of time the collection agency may pursue repayment from you.
+It also reopens the statute of limitations on the amount of time they may pursue repayment from you.
 The timeframe varies from state to state, but generally, lasts between three and seven years.
 Clearly, it’s in your best interest to monitor your credit report and fight back against illegally re-aged accounts.